If you’re reading this article, you’ve probably heard of L-Citrulline.

 L-Citrulline Helps With Erectile Dysfunction

 Naturally, anything that helps maintain optimal blood pressure is going to attract the interest of Erecetile Dysfunction researchers, not to mention people suffering from ED.

-If you’re like most people though, you’d rather try a safe, natural substance that’s be found in watermelon before taking a synthetic drug that’s cooked up in a lab.
+If you’re like most people though, you’d rather try a safe, natural substance that’s found in watermelon before taking a synthetic drug that’s cooked up in a lab.

-So yeah, if it’s harder boners you’re after, L-Citrulline is the way to go!
+So yeah, if it’s better boners you’re after, L-Citrulline is worth a shot.

 L-Citrulline Reduces Muscle Soreness